The heart beat goes up to 200, the blood pressure goes up to 180/100 mm hg, pupils are dilated, tremors (+) in bilateral upper limbs………

 Speaking from the viewpoint of one who has just completed internship in a system that is based on definition 2 and 3 above, the answer lies somewhere in the middle path rather than the extremes and it would also depend on the individual as much as it depends on the system.

 It’s a time when one gets to know more about their likes and dislikes, strengths and weaknesses.
-But most of all, medical intern from stjohns2_dannygeorgeinternship can be an opportunity that either strengthens or completely nullifies misconceptions and prejudices.
+But most of all, internship can be an opportunity that either strengthens or completely nullifies misconceptions and prejudices.

 Yours truly disliked surgery.
 In fact before setting foot in the department, fear of clumsiness, fear of what if something goes wrong was being played out in the mind.
 But 6 weeks in the department…… hold your breath…..
 Nah, I still wouldn’t want to be a surgeon but it did remove a lot of prejudice and misconceptions that I had.
 A realization that not all surgeons are gifted or born.
 Quite a few get where they are from practice was a comforting notion.
 Putting the first suture got me into quite a bit of tangle more than the suture!!!
 But there were post graduates/senior residents joking about how their first time was worse or funnier gave comfort.
 The good old adage “Practice makes one perfect” was epitomized with practice sessions on unlucky banana peels, leftover suture materials.
 Slowly the joy of scrubbing up, getting to cut, putting the final sutures and even assisting a transplant began to sink in with admiration for the subject that I really had not given much thought.